bueltge/colorized-theme/readme.md

  * Windows `c:\Users\My_User_Name\.WebIdeXX\config\colors\`

 ### Other Notes
 Oh also, I'm German.
 My English might be gruesome here and there.
-I  making a spelling mistake, like COLOR or COLOUR.
-With or wothout the U - the result is important for me. ;)
+I  making spelling mistakes, like COLOR or COLOUR.
+With or without the U - the result is important for me. ;)